DJeanS03/DJeanS03/README.md

 ---

 ### Front-End Developer at InfoJr - Junior Computer Science Company at UFBA

-*May 2023 - Present | Salvador, Bahia, Brazil | Remote*
+_May 2023 - Present | Salvador, Bahia, Brazil | Remote_

-- **Feature Development**: Responsible for creating and integrating new features in web and mobile applications using **React.js**, improving user experience by X%.
+- **Feature Development**: Responsible for creating and integrating new features in web and mobile applications using **React.js**, improving user experience.
-- **Performance Optimization**: I identify and solve performance issues in applications, applying best programming practices to enhance efficiency by Y%.
+- **Performance Optimization**: I identify and solve performance issues in applications, applying best programming practices to enhance efficiency.
 - **Quality Code**: I produce well-structured and documented code, participating in code reviews and unit testing to ensure the quality of the final product.
 - **Production Support**: I provide support in production to quickly resolve bugs and issues, maintaining system integrity.